jamadden/zpt-docs/docs/introduction.rst

 The small set of built-in variables such as *request* and *user* is described in the section entitled :doc:`AdvZPT`.
-You will also learn how to define your own variables in that chapter.
+You will also learn how to define your own variables in that section.

 If the variable itself returns the value you want, you are done.
 Otherwise, you add a slash ('/') and the name of a sub-object or